 2. Beauty is in behavior

 When we talk about beautiful people, we are often talking about their looks.
 Often, but not always.
 Many beautiful people are beautiful because of the way they behave: they are kind and generous, thoughtful towards others, willing to give of themselves.
-And when we talk about “ugly” people, while we often talk about appearances, we also often talk about how something was an “ugly” thing to say or do.
+When we talk about “ugly” people, we should talk about how something was an “ugly” thing to say or do.

 Teaching our daughters that it is the way they behave towards others and towards themselves that paves the way to becoming beautiful can free them from worrying about having (or not having) the perfect hair or the straightest teeth.
 With that extra freedom, who knows what good they can do in making the world a more beautiful place?

 As parents, it’s easy to martyr ourselves for the sake of our children.
 And they are completely oblivious to it.
-Ungrateful little buggers.
+(Ungrateful little buggers.)
 But what if we took the opportunity to point out to them all the wonderful things we do for them?
-What if we weren’t shy about letting them know that not only do we do a lot of amazing things, we are actually pretty amazing people?
+What if we weren’t shy about letting them know that not only do we do a lot of amazing things, but we’re actually pretty amazing people, too?

 I’m willing to bet that not only would we feel less resentment about doing those little things we never get thanked for doing, but we would open their eyes to the all of the things that we, and others, do for them.
 Gratitude, with all of its benefits for mind, body, and heart, would become a part of who they are, and our daughters would not be afraid to look for and own their own brand of amazingness.

 I’m not going to be afraid to say, as humbly and genuinely as I can, “Isn’t it great that you have such a beautiful, talented mother?” to my kids.
-I’m hoping that not only will it instill a level of gratitude and respect, but also a level of confidence and pride in who they are.
+I’m hoping that it will not only instill a level of gratitude and respect, but also a level of confidence and pride in who they are.

 4. Dad time is well spent

 Girls need strong relationships with their dads.
-It’s important.
-Research shows that girls who don’t have strong relationships with their dads are more likely to develop destructive relationships, have unplanned pregnancies, suffer from low-self esteem, and less likely to graduate from college, and form stable relationships themselves.
+It’s important — even science tells us this.
+Research shows that girls who don’t have strong relationships with their dads are more likely to develop destructive relationships, have unplanned pregnancies, suffer from low-self esteem, and less likely to graduate from college.
 Dads have the ability and the responsibility to teach their daughters how they should expect to be treated by men.